-- (1) Precedence.
-Customers of the supply system will determine and communicate the relative precedence of their individual material requirements by entering on their requisitions: - (a) Priority designators who are determined by the force or activity designator (F/AD) assigned to the customer and the customer's applicable urgency of need designator (UND).
+(1) Precedence.
+Customers of the supply system will determine and communicate the relative precedence of their individual materiel requirements by entering on their requisitions:

+(a) Priority designators who are determined by the force or activity designator (F/AD) assigned to the customer and the customer's applicable urgency of need designator (UND).

+(b) RDDs.

-- (b) RDDs. - (c) Approved OSD or Chairman of the Joint Chiefs of Staff project codes. - (2) F/AD Assignment and Control.
-Volume 8 of this manual specifies the criteria and responsibilities for F/AD assignment and control.
-Volume 2 of Defense Logistics Manual 4000.25 and Defense Logistics Manual 4000.25-1 (References (q) and (r)) specify the criteria, responsibilities, controls, and methodology for determining the appropriate UND and priority designator, as well as RDD entries and assignment and use of OSD or Chairman of the Joint Chiefs of Staff project codes. - (a) Normally, higher priorities are associated with greater urgency of need.
-However, where inventory cost savings are demonstrated to be greater than the additional transportation costs, the Military Departments may designate transportation priorities that expedite routine replenishment requisitions by entering an RDD with a specific Julian date.
-The Military Departments reimburse the materiel manager accordingly through an inter-Service support agreement or other appropriate medium. - (b) Requistioners will not abuse priority designators to expedite the transportation of routine replenishment shipments. - (c) In instances where the requisitions or shipments being processed have the same priority, the Military Departments may apply intra-Service codes to prioritize processes that they operate.
-Intra-Service codes will not be used to override the delineated priority scheme. - (3) Modifications versus Additional Submissions.
-When required, with the exception of quantity changes, requisitioners will modify previously submitted requisitions for which the requisitioned material has not yet been delivered rather than submit additional requisitions. - (4) Requisition Cancellation.
-Requisitioners will submit a requisition cancellation for conditions not excluded by References (q) and (r), when there is no longer a requirement for the requisitioned item, regardless of line-item dollar value or supply status received.
-After receiving the requisition cancellation request: - (a) Supply sources are responsible for stopping the materiel release orders when possible. - (b) Storage activities are responsible for stopping the shipment when possible. - (c) Procurement activities are responsible for reducing or cancelling the purchase request to the extent that the materiel is no longer needed.
+(c) Approved OSD or Chairman of the Joint Chiefs of Staff project codes.

+(2) F/AD Assignment and Control.
+Reference (am) specifies the criteria and responsibilities for F/AD assignment and control.
+Volume 2 of Defense Logistics Manual 4000.25 (Reference (1)) specifies the criteria, responsibilities, controls, and methodology for determining the appropriate UND and priority designator, as well as RDD entries and assignment and use of OSD or Chairman of the Joint Chiefs of Staff project codes.

+(a) Normally, higher priorities are associated with greater urgency of need.
+However, where materiel cost savings are demonstrated to be greater than the additional transportation costs, the Military Departments may designate transportation priorities that expedite routine replenishment requisitions by entering an RDD with a specific Julian date.
+The Military Departments reimburse the materiel manager accordingly through an inter-Service support agreement or other appropriate medium.

+(b) Requisiioners will not abuse priority designators to expedite the transportation of routine replenishment shipments.

+(c) In instances where the requisitions or shipments being processed have the same priority, the Military Departments may apply intra-Service codes to prioritize processes that they operate.
+Intra-Service codes will not be used to override the delineated priority scheme.

+(3) Modifications versus Additional Submissions.
+When required, with the exception of quantity changes, requisitioners will modify previously submitted requisitions for which the requisitioned material has not yet been delivered rather than submit additional requisitions.

+(4) Requisition Cancellation.
+Requisitioners will submit a requisition cancellation for conditions not excluded by Reference (1), when there is no longer a requirement for the requisitioned item, regardless of line-item dollar value or supply status received.
+After receiving the requisition cancellation request:

+(a) Supply sources are responsible for stopping the materiel release orders when possible.

+(b) Storage activities are responsible for stopping the shipment when possible.

+(c) Procurement activities are responsible for reducing or cancelling the purchase request to the extent that the materiel is no longer needed.